 Like most database systems, Manifold uses indexes to improve performance, both within Manifold native tables and also taking advantage of indexes that may be available within any external data sources that might be linked into a Manifold project.
 An index is a data structure that provides greater efficiency and speed for many database operations.
 An index on a field helps the database system find specific values in that field faster.

-The performance gain from using an index is so great that Manifold requires tables to have an index (normally a btree or btreenull index) to be editable and to support Manifold's interactive selection capabilities (a different thing than using SELECT in SQL).
+The performance gain from using an index is so great that Manifold requires tables to have an index (normally a btree or btreenull index) to be editable and to support Manifold's interactive selection capabilities (a different thing than using SELECT in SQL, which does not require an index).
 We can create indexes on fields in tables using the Schema dialog.

 In general, if a field plays an important role in a query it should have an index on it.
 For example, key fields for JOINs or in the Join dialog should have an index on them.
 If we write a query where for a billion records we want to check if a particular field has a value within a given range, that field should have an index on it.
 If we write a query involving larger data, and the query runs unusually slowly, processing only a few records per second, despite appearing to be a simple query, that often indicates a lack of an index on one or more fields that play important roles in the query.